 Portland isn’t shy about its love of beer — the city has nearly as many beer festivals as it does breweries.
-And with beer festivals all over the calendar, the city has thirst-quenching events year-round.
+And with at least one beer festival nearly every month, the city has thirst-quenching events year-round.
 Belly up to some of Beervana’s biggest annual suds celebrations:

 Spring Beer & Wine Festival